alexpdp7/cmdainer/README.md

 In theory, Podman for macOS ARM-based machines already ships configured with qemu to run x86-64 images.
 See https://github.com/containers/podman/issues/11458#issuecomment-1257268091 for details.

+# Troubleshooting

+This command uses [env_logger](https://github.com/rust-cli/env_logger/), so you can configure logging by using the `RUST_LOG` environment variable.
+In Bash, prefix a wrapper with `RUST_LOG=debug ` to print debugging information.

 # Migrating from cmdocker

 ```